nikcleju/ESDM_Course/Projects/P4_WashingMachine_Coins.md

 	- If money is sufficient, the machine returns the rest, by setting ReturnMoney to the correct values
 	- Then the machine proceeds with the program

-3. The washing phase is done as follows:
+3. The washing and heating phases are done as follows:
-    - water is entered in the machine (FillWater = TRUE) until water level reaches 5 liters
+    - water is entered in the machine (FillWater = TRUE) until water level reaches 5 liters.
+Then the filling must be stopped.
+	- activate HeatWater until WaterTemperature reaches the desired temperature
     - then the drum is rotated with speed 20 for 5 seconds, then pause for 5 seconds, then keep repeating

-3. The heating phase is done as follows:
-    - activate HeatWater until WaterTemperature reaches the desired temperature

 3. The rinse phase is done as follows:
     - the pump is activated until water level drops to below 0.1